Fires of Technology, Burning Bright

 “I've always just been fascinated with aircrafts.
 If we traveled, we chose to travel by air, and I was always looking out the window”, says Hahn.
 “In high school, I wanted to do something engineering wise and so I chose to go to college for aerospace engineering and just really fell in love with it.
 Everything from propulsion to how aircraft fly down to the nitty gritty design aspects.”

 Currently, Overwatch works in public safety regarding wildfires, and it was actually the inspiration for the company.
-“A couple years ago, I was working for the government still and was over at an airshow and saw that these unmanned systems were getting commercialized - they weren’t just these large, expensive military products, they had a reasonable price tag.
-So that, in combination with living in California - we were in the middle of summer and undergoing a lot of wildfire fighting efforts.
-We have neighbors who are firefighters, and they kept complaining about how they had no idea where the actual fire line was.
-They were being sent out to spend their whole shift trying to find the fire.
+“A couple years ago, I was at an airshow and saw that these unmanned systems were getting commercialized - they weren’t just these large, expensive military products, they had a reasonable price tag.
+We were in the middle of summer in fire-prone California and undergoing a lot of wildfire fighting efforts.
+We have neighbors who are firefighters who said they were being sent out to spend their whole shift trying to find the fire.
 It dawned on me, ‘hey we got this technology, and this need in the market.
 Let's try to go out and do that’.
 I started asking around to make sure the idea was viable and then me and a few business partners decided to branch out and give it a go.”

 “I learned about KWF through their website.
 While I was researching drone workshops nationwide, KWF’s efforts for counter poaching by using drones and AI took my interest greatly.”
 Dr. Aydin also took a KWF Teachers Take Flight workshop and absolutely loved it.